SATURDAY MORNING SKILLS CLASS 4 (S1SC4): 10.30 AM - 12.00 PM

-After a short introduction to the concept of schema therapy with couples, participants will have a chance to deepen their theoretical understanding of mode clashes applying this fundamental concept to their own relationship experiences by working with the mode clash card in self experience.
-Exercises with multiple chairs will be demonstrated in role plays, which participants will reproduce in small working groups under supervision.
+After a short introduction to the concept of schema therapy with couples and the concept of mode clashes, a specific technique with multiple chairs will be demonstrated in a role play, which participants will reproduce in small working groups under supervision.

 Workshop Intended For: